 Neural Networks

 Neural networks are the foundation of deep learning, modeling complex patterns for tasks like classification and regression.
-This section provides a comprehensive exploration of feedforward neural networks, including architecture, backpropagation, and optimization, with a Rust lab using tch-rs
+This section provides a comprehensive exploration of feedforward neural networks, including architecture, backpropagation, and optimization, with a Rust lab using tch-rs.
+We'll delve into computational details, gradient computation, and Rust's performance advantages, starting the Deep Learning module.

 Theory